 Summary

-Permitted reserve (all sites)
+Permitted reserve (all sites):

-Sales (all sites) 0.30mt
+Sales (all sites):

-No. active brickworksFive
+No. active brickworks: Four

-No. brickworks with at least 25-year Landbank Three
+No. active brickworks with at least 25-years of reservesThree

-- 4.2 There are five active brick clay extraction sites in West Sussex (Appendix B).
+- 4.2.
+There are four active brick clay extraction sites in West Sussex ('Appendix B: Mineral Sites in West Sussex').
 Brick clay supply is not subject to an apportionment figure but still has an important role to play in West Sussex and the wider economy.
-Overall, there is a total permitted reserve of 17.8mt across the five sites. - 4.3 Paragraph 208 of the NPPF states that MPAs should plan for maintaining a stock of permitted reserves to support the level of actual and proposed investment required for new or existing plant, and the maintenance and improvement of existing plant and equipment.
+Overall, there is a total permitted reserve of 17.5mt across four sites (four active and one inactive). - 4.3.
+Paragraph 208 of the NPPF states that MPAs should plan for maintaining a stock of permitted reserves to support the level of actual and proposed investment required for new or existing plant, and the maintenance and improvement of existing plant and equipment.
 For brick clay reserves should be at least 25 years.
-There are currently three brickworks in West Sussex that have landbanks of 25 years or more. - 4.4 Policy M11 of the JMLP allocates an extension to West Hoathly clay pit to provide two to three years of additional supply of Wadhurst clay.
-Policy M5 (Clay) of the JMLP also allows for proposals for the extraction of brick clay to come forward subject to criteria.
+There are currently three brickworks in West Sussex that have at least 25 years of reserves. - 4.4.
+Policy M11 of the JMLP allocates an extension to West Hoathly clay pit to provide two to three years of additional supply of Wadhurst clay.
+However, since the last Monitoring Report, West Hoathly Brickworks permanently ceased production in March 2020.